 The flower pot was a turquoise blue so I wrapped it in a black felt outdoor potliner I found at the garden center for $4.
 I had considered sewing a round paper bag for it, but was thrilled to find one to purchase.

-Final Decor Touches
+Simple Bathroom Decorating Final Touches

 A couple of years ago I stopped using various colours of towel, now I consistently use white.
 White is easy to clean, it does great on the sterilizing wash cycle, and having one colour greatly reduced the amount of decor towels I had in storage, and eliminated the mismatching towels, handtowels and face cloths.

 Our drawers are well organized with assorted small dollar store containers holding sorted toiletries including toothbrushes and tooth paste.
 Because the toothbrushes are in the drawer I don’t need a toothbrush holder in our bathroom so I added a small black candle to this tray.
 I have two other black jar candles around the tub that I do burn.
-Having an elevated tray look fancy to me, and I often splurge on pretty soaps at Home Sense.
+Having an elevated tray looks fancy to me, and I often splurge on pretty soaps at Home Sense.

 On the back of the toilet I have a little basket to hold toilet paper, and my collection of essential oils.
 They leave a nice scent hanging out in the basket, and it keeps the oils handy for adding to water or the scented bags on the plant stand.